-Stocks drop as number of coronavirus cases surges
+Stocks shake off surge in coronavirus cases, erase early losses

 |TESLA INC.

-On the earnings front, Cisco Systems shares were lower after saying it expects a pause in technology investment decisions at some companies due to the uncertain economic environment.
+On the earnings front, Cisco Systems shares were lower after the company said it expects a pause in technology investment decisions at some businesses due to the uncertain economic environment.

 PepsiCo reported its fourth-quarter profit plunged 74 percent year over year as its tax boost faded, but earnings and revenue still topped expectations.